ThinkMarkets vs Robinhood, Updated for 2026

 The minimum deposit for Robinhood is $0.

-Depending on your current situation, a lower minimum deposit can be beneficial.
+Depending on your needs, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both ThinkMarkets and Robinhood are a good choice.

 ThinkMarkets vs Robinhood - Regulation And Licencing In More Detail